 Did She Deny Her Husband His Conjugal Rights?

-This is also probable.
-And for a number of reasons.
+This is also probable for a number of reasons:

-- Back in that time period, people died much earlier and pregnancy was risky with a high number of women dying in childbirth.
-As she got older, Mrs. Earnshaw may not have wanted to risk another pregnancy.
+- Back in that time, people died much earlier, and pregnancy was risky, with a high number of women dying in childbirth.
+Mrs. Earnshaw may not have wanted to risk another pregnancy as she got older.

-- As there were no effective nor commonly-used methods of birth control, abstinence was used as a means to avoid pregnancy.
+- As there were no effective nor commonly-used birth control methods, abstinence was used to avoid pregnancy.

 - At times, if doctors felt future pregnancies placed a woman at serious risk, they advised couples to practice abstinence.

-- Mrs Earnshaw had lost a child in death.
-She may have been too afraid to risk having another child and possibly losing that child, as well.
+- Mrs. Earnshaw had lost a child in death.
+She may have been too afraid to risk having another child and possibly losing that child.

-If she refused to have relations with her husband, this situation may have caused resentment and friction between them and it may have led to her worrying about her husband straying.
+If she refused to have relations with her husband, this situation might have caused resentment and friction between them, leading to her worrying about her husband straying.

 Mrs. Earnshaw may have been letting her husband know of her suspicions of his seeking sexual favors elsewhere by her "that gypsy brat" remark.

 Mrs. Earnshaw's Treatment of Heathcliff